nova-model/nova-tutorial/episodes/04-MVVM-Deisgn-Pattern.md

 The MVVM pattern consists of three core components:

 *   **Model:** The Model represents the *data* and the *business logic* of the application.
-It's responsible for:
+It\'s responsible for:
     *   Data storage (e.g., reading from and writing to a database, a file, or an API).
     *   Data validation (ensuring the data is in a valid state).
     *   Business rules (the logic that governs how the data is manipulated and used).

     The Model is *agnostic* to the UI.
-It doesn't know anything about how the data will be displayed or how the user will interact with it.
+It doesn\'t know anything about how the data will be displayed or how the user will interact with it.
 It simply provides the data and the means to manipulate it.

     *In the context of our NOVA tutorial, the Model will often include the logic for interacting with the NDIP platform via `nova-galaxy`.*

 *   **View:** The View is the *user interface* (UI) of the application.
-It's responsible for:
+It\'s responsible for:
     *   Displaying data to the user.
     *   Capturing user input (e.g., button clicks, text entered in a field, selections from a dropdown).
-    *   Presenting the application's visual appearance.
+    *   Presenting the application\'s visual appearance.

     The View is *passive*.
-It doesn't contain any business logic or data manipulation code.
+It doesn\'t contain any business logic or data manipulation code.
 It simply displays the data provided to it and relays user actions to the ViewModel.

     *In our NOVA tutorial, the View will be built using Trame and Vuetify components, leveraging the styling and structure provided by `nova-trame`.*

 *   **ViewModel:** The ViewModel acts as an *intermediary* between the Model and the View.
-It's responsible for:
+It\'s responsible for:
     *   Preparing data from the Model for display in the View.
 This might involve formatting the data, combining data from multiple sources, or creating derived data.
     *   Handling user actions from the View.
 This might involve validating user input, updating the Model, or triggering other actions in the application.
     *   Exposing data and commands to the View through *data binding*.

     The ViewModel is *UI-specific*.
-It knows about the View and the data that the View needs, but it doesn't know about the specific UI elements that are used to display the data.
+It knows about the View and the data that the View needs, but it doesn\'t know about the specific UI elements that are used to display the data.
 It also orchestrates the interaction between the View and the Model.

-    *The ViewModel is where we'll use `nova-mvvm` to create bindings between the ViewModel and the View, enabling the reactive updates.*
+    *The ViewModel is where we\'ll use `nova-mvvm` to create bindings between the ViewModel and the View, enabling the reactive updates.*

 ## Why Use MVVM?
 (Benefits)